When running selenium server often it happens that it can’t start with the following error:

 This fix is also useful if you want several instances of the selenium server running on the same machine.

-3 Responses to “Solution for Selenium already running on port problem”
+5 thoughts to “Solution for Selenium already running on port problem

 nice post. thanks.